breinero-zz/Firehose/README.rst

 Under the hood, Firehose uses the `Apache Commons CLI library <http://commons.apache.org/proper/commons-cli/>`_ to parse command line options passed in at runtime.
 Firehose wraps the Commons CLI into the framework such that we can configure my own set of command line options easily.
 Using the CLI framework is a two step process.

-1. Declare my command line options in a properties file
+1. Declare command line options in a properties file
 #.
 Assign callback methods to handle the input

-As an example let's take a look at the usage for Firehose's DSV Import feature uses the Commons CLI:
+As an example let's take a look at the usage for Firehose's DSV Import feature to see how it uses the Commons CLI:

 Usage
 -----